dimigithub/source-control-lab/README.md

 # Learning GitOps at U2U
-This is the coolest project!
+This is the best project!